etterli/opentitan-etp/README.md

   This requires further work to investigate whether more memory is required or if there is a smart solution.

 ## Future optimization ideas
-### Support only 32-bit elements in BN MAC
+### Support only 32-bit elements in BN ALU
-When limiting the supported element width to 32 bits, the BN MAC design could be simplified.
-For example, the lane selection would be simpler and the vectorized multiplier could be implemented with fewer partial product generations (fewer but larger multipliers) and thus less additions and blanking is required.
-In regard to the BN ALU, this limitation is not as beneficial.
-It would only remove some small MUXs inside the vectorized adders and the modulo result selection logic.
-However, these components are quite small in terms of size and are not on the critical path.
+As shown with the 2nd optimization, dropping the 16-bit support drastically reduced the area overhead.
+This should also be considered for the remaining instructions implemented in the Bignum ALU.
+However, this will mostly bring timing improvements as we can reduce the adder cascade.

 ### Opcode complexity tradeoff
 Another idea is to split the complex multiplication instructions into multiple instructions.